smartenies/Ozone_for_CDPHE/README.md

 - Monitoring data were collected from the US EPA AQS data mart (01_AQS_Data_Scrape.R)

-- All estiamtes for ozone are in ppb
+- All estimates for ozone are in ppb

 - I've generated estimates for ozone at census tract centroids using both inverse-distance weighting and ordinary kriging (03_Kriging_AQS_Data.R)